ColePoulos1/CheckersAI/README.md

 # CheckersAI
-Artificial Intelligence to play a game of checkers against an opponent.
+AI written in Python to play a game of checkers against an opponent.

+Minimal AI due by Sunday at midnight.